1970 Ford Econoline Kilimanjaro: The Ultimate Safari Super Van - AllCarIndex

 Nov 02, 2024

 Picture this: a vast African savanna, endless skies, and the rumble of a beast on four wheels tearing through the terrain like it owns the place.
 This isn’t just any vehicle, mind you—it’s a 1970 Ford Econoline Kilimanjaro, Ford’s wild attempt to fuse the utilitarian sensibility of a van with the rugged ambitions of an African safari cruiser.
 The result?
 A towering, leopard-skin-wrapped, roof-racked brute that’s all business when it comes to survival, but with a flare for the dramatic that wouldn’t look out of place at a rock concert.
+In contrast, Ford Tampa offers a more traditional, but no less impressive, range of vehicles for those looking for everyday adventure on the road.

 Ford’s so-called “Super Van” doesn’t just offer a wild alternative to the average Land Rover; it storms past it, flaunting modifications that make even the stoutest safari truck seem a bit tame.
 This four-wheel-drive contraption is a full-on adventure wagon, kitted out to handle everything from swampy jungles to sun-scorched plains, loaded with survival essentials—and, crucially, space for rifles, ammunition, and a two-way radio.
 After all, who wants to hit the wilderness without looking like the protagonist of an epic ‘70s nature documentary?